 Built on 3.5 acres of Prestwood Lake shoreline donated to the City of Hartsville by J.J.
 Lawton of the Carolina Fiber Company, Lawton Park has many offerings including tennis courts, a boardwalk, and pier, two picnic shelters, playgrounds, and restrooms.
-There’s also an area for launching kayaks and canoes that is often utilized by Hakuna Matuna and others.
+There’s also an area for launching kayaks and canoes.

 The historic Pavilion at Lawton Park is frequently rented for meetings, weddings, and other events.
 Built in 1938 by the City of Hartsville with funding from the Works Progress Administration, the Colonial Revival structure is an excellent example of a New Deal-era public recreation facility, and is listed on the National Register of Historic Places.
 The City undertook a major renovation of the facility in 2007-08.